rynaardb/rynaardb.github.io_BK/_posts/2019-03-16-ios-animations-using-lottie.md

 tags: ios swift lottie animations bodymovin adobe-after-effects
 ---

-[Lottie](https://github.com/airbnb/lottie-ios) is a mobile library for Android and iOS that parses Adobe After Effects animations exported as JSON with [bodymovin](https://github.com/bodymovin/bodymovin) and renders the vector animations natively on mobile and through React Native!
+[Lottie](https://github.com/airbnb/lottie-ios) is a mobile library for iOS and Android that parses Adobe After Effects animations exported as JSON with [bodymovin](https://github.com/bodymovin/bodymovin) and renders the vector animations natively on mobile and through React Native!

 Animations, especially complex animations can take a long time to implement by hand when using Core Animation or even just simple UIView animations.
 Using Lottie can save you a lot of time and manual effort.
-Using Lottie is really easy, so let's get started!
+Using Lottie is easy, so let's get started!

 ## Setting up Lottie